Nick Tuftnell, MBACP, FdSc Counselling

 Then I can help.
 Get in touch today to find out how.

 How counselling can help.

 Counselling is an opportunity for you to learn more about yourself and feel better about life's challenges.
 This might include overwhelming life changes or an accumulation of smaller factors that are holding you back.
 Regardless, great benefit can be gained from discussing them with a qualified counsellor.
-I can offer that opportunity whether you have, for example, low self-esteem, feel socially anxious or suffer from depression.
+I can offer that opportunity whether you have, for example, low self-esteem, been traumatised, feel socially anxious or suffer from depression.
 I have experience helping people manage bereavement, relationship difficulties, general sadness, addictions and family issues, amongst many others.
 I provide safe, confidential and supportive counselling sessions.

 What you can expect from me.

 I aim to approach and carefully challenge your concerns together.
 This 'person-centred' mindset will form the basis of the work we do together.
 I also incorporate other techniques such as Cognitive Behavioural Therapy (CBT), creative approaches or transactional analysis, if they feel appropriate.
 For example, if spoken words are failing you or you are a visual person we can work with a sand tray or writing exercises.
 Please have a look at this page on my website for more information:

 What to expect in your first session.